 Adamantine Splint Armour

-The Adamantine Splint Armour is a very powerful armour piece that can be obtained fairly early in the game, and will probably last you until well into Act III.
+The Adamantine Splint Armour is a very powerful armour piece that can be obtained fairly early in the game towards the end of Act 1, and will probably last you until well into Act III.
 It reduces all incoming damage by 2, and sends your melee attackers Reeling for 2 turns, giving them a -1 penalty to Attack Rolls for every turn of Reeling remaining.
 This armour must be crafted at the Adamantine Forge, by finding the Splint Mould and some Mithral Ore – both can be found in the vicinity of the Adamantine Forge.

 Gloves of the Growling Underdog